Raymond James slashes price target on Fifth Third Bancorp [FITB] – find out why.

-Fifth Third Bancorp [NASDAQ: FITB] traded at a low on 10/03/23, posting a -2.29 loss after which it closed the day’ session at $23.94.
+Fifth Third Bancorp [NASDAQ: FITB] stock went on an upward path that rose over 2.67% on Tuesday, amounting to a one-week price increase of more than 4.39%.
 The company report on September 27, 2023 at 9:30 AM that American Banker Names Fourteen Leaders from Fifth Third Bank to 2023 Most Powerful Women Lists.

 Fifth Third Bank, National Association, is pleased to announce that 14 of its female leaders have been named 2023 Most Powerful Women in Banking honorees by American Banker.
 The annual list highlights standout accomplishments of female executives in banking and finance and this marks the largest number of award winners in Fifth Third’s history.
 The Bank’s 2023 honorees are:.